sootlasten/char-rnn/README.md

 ### Sampling
 To sample from the model, the script `sample.py` must be run.
 This script also takes command line arguments (see `python sample.py -h` for additional info).
 The only mandatory argument, though, is `--model_file`, which should point to one of the checkpoint files saved in the training phase.
 A minimal example of running the script: `python sample.py --model_file chechpoints/model_e24_1.63.pickle`.
+By default, the sampled text is saved into `sample.txt`.

 ### TODO
 1. learning rate decay
 2. output info more often than each epoch
+3. plot losses